cthulahoops/chatcli/README.md

 unstable and changing rapidly.
 I'd love to get feedback on what would make this tool more useful.

-WARNING: This version supports EVALUATE blocks that allow GPT to evaluate code, but it's not documented and there's no way to control it yet.
-It should be safe, but use at your own risk!
+WARNING: This version supports EVALUATE blocks that allow GPT to evaluate code.
+This should only work if the pyeval plugin is enabled, either using "--plugin pyeval" or "--personality pyeval".
+There is no sandboxing, so GPT can run any code it likes if you enable this!

 ## Installation